 Google Drive users can look forward to a new update for iOS.
 The app now supports Face ID and Touch ID – but there are limitations.

-Support for Face ID or Touch ID has been requested for a long time and now the time has come.
-Regardless of the global security settings, users can now have the app protected biometrically.
-For this purpose, a new area called "Privacy Screen" has been added to the settings.
-If this is activated, the Google Drive app can only be opened in the future if the user has been authenticated using Face ID or Touch ID.
-Other applications that may have sensitive data have already received a similar functionality.
+Support for Face ID and Touch ID has been requested for a long time, and now it's here.
+Users can now protect their apps biometrically, regardless of their global security settings.
+A new section called "Privacy Screen" has been added to the settings for this purpose.
+If enabled, the Google Drive app can only be opened if the user has been authenticated using Face ID or Touch ID.
+Other applications that may access sensitive data have already received a similar functionality.
 The idea is that the content of such apps remains locked even when the device itself is unlocked.

 privacy screen with restrictions

-Anyone who decides to activate the function must go to the “Privacy screen” section in the settings within the Google Drive app.
-After the feature has been activated, users can decide for themselves when the security mechanism should take effect.
-There are four options available, including “immediately,” 10 seconds, and one to 10 minutes.
-The “immediate” setting is selected by default.
-But the new function does not cover everything.
-Google warns that “certain” Siri functions, files shared with the file application, photos shared with the photo application, and “other system functions” may not be protected.
-The update is now available to all users in the App Store available.
+Anyone who decides to activate the feature must go to the "Privacy Screen" section of the Google Drive app's settings.
+Once the feature has been activated, users can decide when the security mechanism should take effect.
+Four options are available, including "immediately," 10 seconds, and one to 10 minutes.
+The default setting is "immediately."
+However, the new feature doesn't cover everything.
+Google warns that "certain" Siri functions, files shared with the Files app, photos shared with the Photos app, and "other system functions" may not be protected.
+The update is available to all users immediately.
+App Store available.
 (Photo by bigtunaonline / Bigstockphoto)